 We are always keen to receive proposals for themed issues.
 Please refer to examples from forthcoming issues and the guidance for themed issue proposals.
 Proposals should be submitted by email to the Journal Editor, Matthew Johnson.

 - Research Articles and Replies: Global Discourse publishes a range of articles of up to 9,000 words in length (including any notes, references, tables, figures etc.) on key, pressing issues of the day.
 Given our discursive focus, we have a commitment to development of pieces that examine, in innovative ways, issues that matter, particularly at a global level.
-Each article is accompanied by a reply of between 1,000 and 3,000 words produced by one of the paper’s external referees.
+Each article is accompanied by a reply of up to 1,000 words produced by one of the paper’s external referees.
 Authors of replies are selected on the basis of their ability to advance interdisciplinary examination of the argument at hand.
 The outcome is journal issues that address problems from a range of perspectives, each rigorously interrogated.

 How to submit an article